 • Your curriculum vitae (max.
 2 pages)

-• A letter of recommendation from the session organizer or, if you are not speaking at the Congress,
+• A letter of recommendation from the organizer of your session or, if you are not speaking at the Congress,

 from a referee belonging to one of the Affiliated Organizations of the International Committee of Historical Sciences